pavelrn/autom/README.md

 - 1 edge UTM device (FortiGate).

 We would like to build a solution that could do:
-- compare Extreme XOS current config against the golden config block, generate delta and install delta (NAPALM-style device configuration management).
-Target: to run config check against many devices to sync their configs.
+- compare Extreme XOS current config block against the golden config block, generate delta and install delta (NAPALM-style device configuration management).
+Target: to run config check for many switches (branch offices) and to keep their configs in sync.
 - compare Cumulus Linux current config against golden config block, fix the delta if needed.
 Target: to see if core switch configs differ in some way.
 - test NAPALM with FortiGate to see if:
   * error handling is ok,
   * we can rollback if anything goes wrong (even if management is lost due to incorrect automation),
-  * we can run a duag command on many devices (how to run ping specifying source IP?)
+  * we can run a diagnose command on many devices (how to run ping specifying source IP with NAPALM?)
-  Targets: to keep many FortiGate's configs in sync, perform diag tests (connectivity tests) after FortiGate are installed at the remote site.
+  Targets: to configure many FortiGate devices and to keep their configs in sync, perform diag tests (connectivity tests) from the device after a FortiGate is installed at the branch.